Lloyd0307/Lloyd0307/README.md

 - 👋 Hi, I’m @Lloyd0307
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...dog
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...live
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...kukmullzzang
 - 📫 How to reach me ...kinnynz0307@gmail.com

 <!---